unusualnemo/unusualnemo.github.io/docs/ötzi, the iceman.md

 ---
 title: ötzi, the iceman
-tags: history
+tags: [history]
 date created: 23.01.03, 11:25:42
 date modified: 23.01.03, 11:28:01
 ---

 ![[ice_man.jpg]]

-- this guy, the "ice man", was found in the ötztal alps (this is a recreation)
+above: this guy, the "ice man", was found in the ötztal alps (this is a recreation)

 - europe's oldest known natural human mummy
 - he was preserved in ice for 5000 years
 - he was found with stone and natural-fiber tools